Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 Azure AD SCIM integration with Egnyte

-This guide will walk you through how to set up users and groups provisioning from Azure AD.
-To set up Azure Single Sign On (SSO), please refer to this article
+This guide covers details on how to set up users and groups provisioning from Microsoft Entra (Azure AD).
+To set up Azure Single Sign On (SSO) only, please refer to this article

 Prerequisites

-2. If you have a local Active Directory present, it should be synced with Azure.
-Please refer to this Microsoft article.
+• If there is a local Active Directory present, it should be synced with Azure.
+Refer to this Microsoft article.

-4. Egnyte recommends setting up a separate application for every Egnyte domain you have:
+• Egnyte recommends setting up a separate application for every Egnyte domain.:

 Example: